DrAbcOfficial/metalocal/README.md

 Using this plugin to change some hardcoded message from server.dll/so

-most of sven co-op's players is non-native English speakers, but sven co-op has successed blocking non-native English speakers from playing by hardcoding English into the library.
+most of sven co-op's players is non-native English speakers, but sven co-op has successed bothering non-native English speakers from playing by hardcoding English into the library.
 This plugin modifies the strings hardcoded into the server-side library to enable different language servers.

 ---